 Lunch comes in fifty shades: there’s the humble sandwich, the nutrient-rich smoothie, the Christmas Day blowout.
 Whatever form it takes we can perhaps all agree with Fergus Henderson of St John who once observed in an Instagram post that “lunch has a pivotal nature, it is a hook on which you hang your day.
 A day without lunch lacks structure.”

 Yet modern life has become so frenetic that we’ve somehow lost our way when it comes to our midday meal.
 Lunch breaks have given way to sandwiches al desko, ready-made salads hoovered up on trains, yesterday’s Tupperware box re-filled with today’s cold pesto pasta.
 For many during the working week especially, whether at home or not, it is no longer a meal to be enjoyed but merely a re-fuelling pit stop whilst the foot is still on the accelerator.
-This puts our health at risk whilst most restaurants, especially during the week, remain quiet.
+This puts our health at risk whilst most restaurants, especially during weekday afternoons, remain quiet.

-So let’s not forget about lunch.
+Evening trade may have picked up again but let’s not forget about lunch.
 Popping out for lunch can be mutually beneficial: for the customer it helps maintain physical and mental health; for the restaurant it might be throwing them a lifeline.
 But perhaps first we need to get re-acquainted with the very concept of lunch…

 The Lost Art of Lunching